henrybon806/henrybon806/README.md

 ## Computer Science @ UC Berkeley | Autonomous Systems | Full-Stack Mobile Dev

 👋 Hi!
-I’m Henry.
+I'm Henry.
 I'm a Computer Science student at the University of California, Berkeley, who is passionate building systems that solve real problems.
 Most of my work sits where education, data, and robotics overlap.
 I built ARES (analytical robotics evaluation system), a public FTC analytics platform and Discord bot used by hundreds of robotics teams, and Spike Inclusive, an iPad app that helps students program LEGO Spike robots in more accessible ways.
-What keeps me hooked is turning chaotic ideas into things that actually make a difference for teams on the ground.

 I split my time between building, mentoring, and research-heavy side projects.
 At Energesque I designed a solar data API pipeline, and at the University of Arizona I helped build an Android app that measures heart activity for stress research.
-I still work closely with the FTC community I came from (ARES started as a tool I wished I had while leading and mentoring robotics teams).

-Lately I’ve been diving into GPU-accelerated design automation, machine learning for decision-making, and the art of keeping data pipelines and interfaces simple enough to trust.
-I care about clarity, reproducibility, and actually shipping things.
-If it helps people build, learn, or compete better, that’s where I want to be.
+Lately I've been diving into GPU-accelerated design automation, machine learning for decision-making, and the art of keeping data pipelines simple enough to trust.
+What keeps me hooked is turning chaotic ideas into things that actually make a difference for teams on the ground.

 ---